Roy Beerens: Vitesse

-On 31 January 2018, Beerens returned to the Eredivisie, signing a three-and-a-half year deal.
+On 31 January 2018, Beerens returned to the Eredivisie, signing a three-and-a-half-year deal.
 After a strong start in 2018, under head coach Henk Fraser, a conflict with his successor, Russian coach Leonid Slutsky followed.
 Beerens was benched afterwards.

 On 24 December 2020, he announced his retirement from football.

 International career

 In 2007, Beerens was called up by Netherlands U21 coach Foppe de Haan to be part of his squad for the 2007 UEFA European Under-21 Football Championship held in the Netherlands.
 Beerens participated in their second first round group match against Portugal (2–1 win) to secure a semi final spot and to qualify for the 2008 Summer Olympics.
-In the semi finals against England (1–1, 13–12 after 32 penalty kicks) Beerens came on as a substitute and scored both penalties he had to take in the series.
+In the semi-finals against England (1–1, 13–12 after 32 penalty kicks) Beerens came on as a substitute and scored both penalties he had to take in the series.
 The Dutch went on to retain their 2006 title by beating Serbia 4–1 in the final.

 Beerens also played for the Netherlands at the 2008 Summer Olympics.
-He was first called up for the senior team for a friendly match against the Ukraine in August 2010.
+He was first called up for the senior team for a friendly match against Ukraine in August 2010.

 Style of play

 Beerens has been described as a versatile winger that can play on either the left or right flank.
-Furthermore he was technically gifted.
+Furthermore, he was technically gifted.
 During his career, he was renowned for his quick pace, and his ability to score goals and create chances for others.